 There are some very bad free VPNs that should be avoided at all costs, and not just for torrenting.
-These VPNs make the blacklist either by providing terrible service, compromising user security, or just by being plain, downright and shamelessly dishonest.
+These VPNs make the blacklist either by providing terrible service, compromising user security, or simply being plain, downright and shamelessly dishonest.
 So, no matter how much their advertising may tempt you, do not, under any circumstances, install the following VPNs.

 Essentially, Hola! is selling the bandwidth of gullible free members.
 It gets worse.
 Hola! is advertised as a privacy service and yet its free version doesn’t include any encryption at all.
 The operating methodology of Hola! sends your traffic through other people’s internet connections.
-If you happen to be an exit point — a designation that occurs randomly — a lot of other people’s internet traffic has your IP address on it.
+If you happen to be an exit point — a designation that occurs randomly — many other people’s internet traffic has your IP address on it.

 The sister company that sells access to the network is called Luminati.
 The company makes no effort to screen customers.
-So, it is very attractive to criminal elements and hackers who need cover for illegal activities on the internet.
+So, it is very attractive to criminal elements and hackers who need cover for illegal online activities on the internet.
 As a free user, you have no control over who passes their traffic through your internet connection.
 If someone performs a criminal act, traceable to your IP address, you could get into a lot of trouble.

 The Tor-like routing of Hola! introduces a performance flaw.
 The Hola! network doesn’t carry your traffic all the way to its destination.
-Instead, your traffic bounces around the world through several different nodes and the exit point could be anywhere.
+Instead, your traffic bounces worldwide through several different nodes and the exit point could be anywhere.
 Your traffic then has to continue over the internet unprotected.
 This final journey could well be from one side of the globe to the other.
 So, Hola! results in very slow transfer speeds and is useless for downloading.